drozhzhin-n-e/ng2-tooltip-directive/README.md

 ## Methods

-If you specified the directive options, they will be taken into account when calling methods.
+If you have specified the directive options, they will be taken into account when calling methods.
 Including the delay before the appearance and hiding of the tooltip.

 | Method           | Description                                                                                 |
 |------------------|---------------------------------------------------------------------------------------------|